Godfrey Chitalu: Coaching career

 Chitalu called the 5 minutes added time 'the longest five minutes of his life.'
 Although he was left out of the Seoul contingent which made an impression with 4–0 victories over Guatemala and Italy, he bounced back in the same position after the tournament.
 Later that year, Chitalu received an honorary diploma for Fair Play from the International Fair Play Committee at the awards ceremony on 3 November 1988 in Paris, after he came out second to Indian tennis star Vijay Amritraj in a poll to honour some of the world's most outstanding sports personalities.

-In 1990, disaster struck when Warriors were relegated and coach Jack Chanda was fired.
+In 1990, disaster struck when Kabwe Warriors were relegated and coach Jack Chanda was fired.
 The club called on Chitalu to lead them back to the top league and he obliged by first ensuring that none of the club's top players left to join other clubs.
-Warriors set a blistering pace in Division I which led to a swift return to the Premier League.
+Kabwe Warriors set a blistering pace in Division I which led to a swift return to the Zambian Premier League.
 They also won the Challenge Cup after a resounding 7–0 defeat of Konkola Blades and the Champion of Champions Trophy through a 2–1 win over Nkana Red Devils.
-Eyebrows were raised when Chitalu, the coach of a team in a lower division was rewarded with the Coach of the Year trophy, ahead of Freddie Mwila of Power Dynamos who had won the Premier League and African Cup Winners' Cup double.
+Eyebrows were raised when Chitalu, the coach of a team in a lower division was rewarded with the Coach of the Year trophy, ahead of Freddie Mwila of Power Dynamos who had won the Zambian Premier League and African Cup Winners' Cup double.

-Following Zambia's surprise defeat to Madagascar in a World Cup qualification tie in Antananarivo in December 1992, coach Samuel Ndhlovu was sacked and Moses Simwala was named the new Zambian coach with Chitalu and Alex Chola as his assistants.
+Following Zambia's surprise defeat to Madagascar in a World Cup qualification tie in Antananarivo in December 1992, coach Samuel Ndhlovu was sacked and Moses Simwala was named the new Zambia national team coach with Chitalu and Alex Chola as his assistants.
 However, Simwala fell ill before he could take charge of the team and Chitalu was appointed head coach.
 Zambia were tipped to make it all the way to the 1994 World Cup, but on their way to Senegal the team met its fate in the horrific air disaster off the coast of Gabon.
 Chitalu had a record of 4 wins, a draw and 1 loss with 13 goals scored and 3 conceded.